open-iscsi/tcmu-runner/README.md

 ## Development status

-tcmu-runner is alpha-level software (not all required features implemented yet) with the goal of being feature complete by June 2015.
+tcmu-runner is beta-level software with the goal of hitting 1.0 by November 2015.

 ## Background